CartographerLabs/Canary/README.md

 ## Option 2 - Build manually
 You will first need to set up a project on ```console.cloud.google.com``` with the Google Vertex AI API and then set up an ```OAuth 2.0```.
 Once you have done this you should:
-1) Download the Github repo
+1) Download the Github repo.
 2) Open the ```manifest.json``` and replace the oauth2```client_id``` with your own.

 Then, to load your unpacked Chrome extension into Chrome:
 1) Open Chrome and go to the Extensions page by entering ```chrome://extensions``` in a new tab.
 2) Enable Developer Mode by clicking the toggle switch next to Developer mode.
-3) Click the Load unpacked button and select the downloaded repository
+3) Click the Load unpacked button and select the downloaded repository.

 # 🔎 Testing
 Canary is the type of tool that you don't want to go testing on the real thing.
 That being the case, I have added a test string into Canary where when it sees the string it will treat the page as extremist content, see [here](./misc/test_site.html) for the test file.
 Due to how GitHub nests content, you may need to view this file in a web browser separately to trigger the test.